Absentee Phone Line: 763-241-3555

 - Student School Day: 9:15 a.m. - 3:45 p.m.

 - Student Arrival Times: 9:05 a.m.
-Students enter building for classes
+Students enter the building for classes.

-- 8:50 a.m.
-Students to the cafeteria only for breakfast
+- 9:00 a.m.
+Doors open for students going to the cafeteria for breakfast.

 Otsego Elementary Attendance Procedures